Armstrong Browning Library & Museum

 School of Education Learning Resources Center

 Located on the Garden Level of Marrs McLean Science Building (south end), the Learning Resources Center (LRC) provides materials related to education subject fields, to child and adolescent learning and psychology, and to professional knowledge that supports the School of Ed curriculum.
 It offers students experience in using materials similar to those they will use when they begin teaching.
-These include textbooks for pre-kindergarten-12th grade, teacher resource books, children's and young adult literature, standardized tests, DVDs for faculty classroom use, puppet collection, hands-on materials, maps, and numerous journals and magazines for the education field.
-A computer area is available for student use.
+These include textbooks for pre-kindergarten through 12th grade, teacher resource books, children's and young adult literature, standardized tests, DVDs for faculty classroom use, a puppet collection, hands-on materials, maps, and numerous other items.
+The LRC houses a Media Center which is dedicated to developing digital literacy among students, faculty, and staff.
+The Media Center has audio visual equipment, digital fabrication, robotics, and other tools that can be used to create educational materials.

 School of Nursing Learning Resource Center (Dallas)